 - 1 Red Chilli, julienned

 - some Spring Onions

 - Taro - Skinned, washed, cut into cubes.
-Steam the taro for 15mins until they are soft and cooked.
+Steam the taro for 15mins until they are soft and well cooked.
 You may use a chopstick to poke through the taro to check if it is cooked or not.

 - Once taro cubes are cooked, transfer the taro cubes into a large mixing bowl, add in few pinches of salt and with your quick motion, roughly mash the taro with the potato masher.
 I didn't mash my taro thoroughly.
 Because I want to remain the "bite" taro texture for my abacus beads.

 - Add in half the tapioca flour, continue to mash and mix them while the taro is still hot.

 - You will soon realized that it's getting tough to mix it with potato masher.
 This is the time when you need to use your palms into it and give it some mixing and kneading.

 - Add half amount of boiling water, continue the the kneading, add in the remaining tapioca flour, knead, add remaining boiling water, knead so as to form a nice dough.

 - Make dough into small but even balls.
 Use your tiniest finger to make a dimple in the centre of each ball to resemble abacus beads.
 My finger is rough and big.
 So, I use the edge of the sieve as a tool to create those nice dimples on the dough to achieve evenly sized and can be evenly cooked later.